Israel denies entry to Jaume Collboni

 Although the mayor's request had initially been approved, the Israeli government revoked Collboni's permit "at the last minute and without any justification," the city council said in a statement.
 The mayor and the rest of the delegation—made up of municipal technicians and journalists—were traveling to the Middle East at the invitation of the mayors of the Palestinian cities of Bethlehem and Ramallah.

-The mayor's visit, which had received approval from the Ministry of Foreign Affairs, included contacts with high-level Palestinian authorities, such as Palestinian Prime Minister Mohamed Mustafa and other members of the executive branch.
-Among other things, it included meetings with the mayors of Bethlehem, Maher Nicola Canawati; Ramallah, Issa Kassis; and in Jordan with the mayor of Amman, Youssef al-Shawarbeh.
-The council also planned to visit B'Tselem organizations.who in July accused his government of committing genocide in Gaza— and Peace Now, and in Ramallah, the mayor was scheduled to participate in the inauguration ceremony for Barcelona Street in the Palestinian city.
-In addition, two floral offerings were planned at the respective tombs of the historic Israeli and Palestinian leaders, Yissr Rabin and Yasser Arafat, winners of the Nobel Peace Prize in 1994, and a visit to Yad Vashem, the Holocaust museum in Jerusalem.
+The mayor's visit, which had received the approval of the Ministry of Foreign Affairs, included contacts with high-level Palestinian authorities, such as the Prime Minister of Palestine, Mohamed Mustafa, and other members of the executive branch.
+Among other things, it included meetings with the mayor of Bethlehem, Maher Nicola Canawati, and Issa Kassis of Ramallah.
+A meeting was also planned in Jordan with the mayor of Amman, Youssef al-Shawarbeh.
+The council also planned to visit B'Tselem organizations.who in July accused his government of committing genocide in Gaza– and Peace Now, and in Ramallah, the mayor was scheduled to participate in the inauguration ceremony for Barcelona Street in the Palestinian city.
+In addition, two floral offerings were planned at the respective tombs of the historic Israeli and Palestinian leaders, Yitzhak Rabin and Yasser Arafat, winners of the Nobel Peace Prize in 1994, and a visit to Yad va-Xem, the Holocaust Museum in Jerusalem.

-"The decision to prevent access to a delegation that seeks precisely dialogue is a hostile act," the City Council said in a statement issued through Instagram, in which it described the gesture as a "direct attack on freedom and diplomacy between cities."
+"The decision to prevent access to a delegation seeking dialogue is a hostile act," the city council said in a statement issued on Instagram, calling the gesture a "direct attack on freedom and diplomacy between cities."
 "The Israeli government seeks to isolate the Palestinian people and hide from the world the constant violation of human rights they suffer," it added.

-For their part, Israeli immigration authorities assert that Collboni's visa application was rejected for defamation of Israel and for his participation in a boycott in the country, according to local media reports.
+For their part, Israeli immigration authorities assure that Collboni's visa application was rejected for having defamed Israel and for his alleged participation in a boycott in the country.
 In May, Barcelona City Council severed institutional ties with Israel and suspended its friendship agreement with Tel Aviv "until respect for international law is restored and the basic rights of Palestinians are respected."

-Israel justified the veto by the City Council's decision to "boycott the State of Israel," diplomatic sources confirmed to ACN, warning that this boycott "has consequences."
-Benjamin Netanyahu's government considers the plenary motion a "manifestation of a systematically hostile and inciting policy against Israel and its citizens" and maintains that "it is unacceptable that someone who acts to boycott Israel and sever ties can be considered a welcome guest," the same sources point out.
+Israel justified the veto by the City Council's decision to "boycott the State of Israel," according to diplomatic sources confirmed to ACN, who warn that this boycott "has consequences."
+Benjamin Netanyahu's government considers the plenary motion a "manifestation of a systematically hostile and inciting policy against Israel and its citizens" and maintains that "it is not acceptable that someone who acts to boycott Israel and sever ties can be considered a welcome guest," the same sources point out.

-The first diplomatic gesture Jaume Collboni made upon taking office at Barcelona City Council was to reestablish the twinning relationship with Tel Aviv, thus reversing the suspension imposed by his predecessor, Ada Colau.
-Two months later, Hamas killed 1,139 civilians, and Israel responded with a land, sea, and air offensive against Gaza that has left more than 62,000 dead.
-Since then, Barcelona's relations with Tel Aviv have continued to deteriorate, culminating in the final rupture at the end of May.
+Jaume Collboni's first diplomatic gesture upon taking office at Barcelona City Council, which reestablished the twinning relationship with Tel Aviv and reversed the suspension imposed by his predecessor, Ada Colau, is a distant memory.
+Hamas attacks, just two months later, and Israel's subsequent response with the land, sea, and air offensive against Gaza—which has left more than 62,000 dead and sparked one of the most ferocious humanitarian crises of the century—have upended the Catalan capital's relations with Tel Aviv, which have continued to deteriorate.